 a) Right of pier

 c) Right of way

-Explanation: It is desirable to acquire more land because the cost of adjoining land in variable increases after laying the road.
+Explanation: It is desirable to acquire more land because of the cost of adjoining land in variable increases after laying the road.
 The right of way is area of land acquired and reserved for future development.

-8. Stability of high rise vehicles will be affected due to ____
+8. Stability of high rise vehicles will be affected due to ____________

 c) Super elevation

 d) Formation Width

 Explanation: The rise given to the centre portion of the proposed carriageway with reference to its peripheral edge is called camber.
 Road users use more in the central portion of road and get worn out.
 The stability of high rise vehicles will be affected due to heavy camber.

 9. The longitudinal rise or fall off road surface along its length is _________